 It is obvious that the design in the lobster eye presents a great difficulty for the theory of evolution.
-Most importantly, it exemplifies the concept of retina flawlessly.
+Most importantly, it exemplifies the concept of "irreducible complexity."
+If even one of its features - such as the facets of the eye, which are perfect squares, the mirrored sides of each unit, or the retina layer at the back - were eliminated, the eye could never function.
+Therefore, it is impossible to maintain that the eye evolved step-by-step.
+It is scientifically unjustifiable to argue that such a perfect design as this could light is focused onto the retina flawlessly.
 The sides of the tubes inside the eye are lodged at such perfect angles that they all focus onto a single point.

 The lobster eye is composed of numerous squares.
 These well-arranged squares are in fact the ends of tiny square tubes.
 The sides of each one of these square tubes are like mirrors that reflect the incoming light.
-This reflected light is focused onto the
+This reflected have come about haphazardly.
+It is quite clear that the lobster eye was created as a miraculous system.